abbeyperini/digital-garden/blogs/design.md

 This way, I'm able to reuse that work in the rest of the page, and it'll be easier to maintain and modify for features I haven't thought of yet.
 For example, in my portfolio, I know I'll want a heading, description, screenshot, and link for each of my projects.
 I'll be able to use the link styles I made for the Header component.
 If I come back a year later and want to add a button that opens a modal with a walkthrough video, I'll be able to easily find and add my button styles too.

 When my Project component is ready, I can slap a bunch of Projects inside a container and use [CSS grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to arrange the projects within it.
+(You can even get the code for your grid in seconds using Sarah Drasner's [CSS Grid Generator](https://cssgrid-generator.netlify.app/)!)
 Then, my main content section is done.

+## Why I Don't Recommend a CSS Framework

+I hear people recommend using CSS Frameworks so you can avoid learning CSS.
+Now that I've used both Tailwind and Bootstrap, I can tell you that you will need to learn CSS to use them effectively.
+Otherwise, your project will quickly become bloated with `<div>`s and utility class chaos.
+You also need to know how to override their inaccessible default styling like focus outlines and hover styles with insufficient color contrast and [the pointer cursor applied to all buttons](https://github.com/tailwindlabs/tailwindcss/issues/8961).

+Furthermore, I am trying to set you up for success and ease of use in the long term.
+CSS doesn't require you to install a package and manage its dependencies, updates, deprecation, or end-of-life.
+A semantic CSS class name like `button-primary` is searchable and quickly understood.
+A utility class string like `flex justify-center bg-blue font-med border border-black` is not as helpful.

+I understand that for a long time learning CSS was a painful prospect.
+However, with flex, grid, and excellent DevTools in Chrome and Firefox, now is the best time to learn CSS.

 ### Conclusion